The Process of Selling Annuities

 How much money will I get for selling my annuity?

-The amount you receive will be provided once you request a quote from an annuity buyer.
+Annuity buyers will tell you what they’re willing to pay when you request a quote.
 Not all buyers are equal – and the offer will depend on the buyer’s discount rate.
-This is why it is important that you shop around and compare offers.
+Therefore, it is important that you shop around and compare offers.

 What annuities can’t be sold?

-There are a number of annuity types that can’t be sold.
+Some annuity types can’t be sold.
 These include:

 - 401(k) distributions